GyverLibs/FastBot/README_EN.md

 - To a group: no more than 20 messages per minute
 - Total limit: no more than 30 messages per second

+The bot can also read messages that are less than 24 hours old.

 <a id="inbox"></a>
 ## Message parsing
 Messages are automatically requested and read in `tick()`, when a new message arrives, the specified handler function is called: